Mean and Standard Deviation of Binomial Distribution Calculator

 Binomial Distribution can be defined as the probability distribution of number of successes in an experiment which is run multiple times.
 For example a coin is flipped 100 times.
 Here probability of getting head (p) is 0.5.
-Number of events (n) is 100.
-See calculation below for the mean and standard deviation of the number of heads (x) if we repeat it 100 times.
+Sample size (n) is 100.

 The mean of the binomial distribution is calculated as: